Learn the new rules

 For waged, non-family employees

-- General Holiday Pay will apply and will be based on 4.2% of the previous 4 weeks’ wages.
+- General Holiday Pay is based on 4.2% of the previous 4 weeks’ wages.

-- Vacation and vacation pay entitlements under the Code will apply.
-Employees will be entitled to 2 weeks’ vacation per year after one year, and 3 weeks’ vacation per year after working five years.
-Vacation pay will be calculated on total wages.
+- Vacation and vacation pay entitlements under the Code apply.
+Employees are entitled to 2 weeks’ vacation per year after one year, and 3 weeks’ vacation per year after working five years.
+Vacation pay is calculated on total wages.

 - Four days of rest must be provided for every 28 days at the employer’s discretion, if the employer and employee can’t agree on dates.